rogermhaney/webexteams/Readme.md

 ###
 1. Requires Python 3.5+
 2. Requires Flask library and dependancies
-3. Requires json & requests libraries for http calls
+3. Requires JSON & requests libraries for http calls

 ### **Make sure yyou update your token!
 Log in to DevNet at: https://developer.webex.com/docs/api/getting-started for token**